Come Undone (Robbie Williams song): Composition

 "Come Undone" lyrically tells the story of a life of fame unravelling in excess, featuring some "wry" observations from Robbie Williams, including the telling lines of the song's bridge: "Do another interview/Sing a bunch of lies/Tell about celebrities that I despise/And sing love songs/We sing love songs/So sincere".

 Chart performance

 The song reached number four in the United Kingdom, falling out of the top 10 in its second week.
 Worldwide, the single did not equal the success of Williams' previous single, "Feel", reaching the top 20 in Austria, Denmark, Germany, Hungary, Ireland, Italy, and the Netherlands.

 Music video

-The Jonas Åkerlund directed music video features a hungover Robbie waking up in the morning after a large house party the previous evening.
+The Jonas Åkerlund directed music video features a hungover Robbie waking up in the morning after a house party the previous evening.
 He then proceeds to walk around the house, wearing pink socks, as flashbacks of the events of the night before are shown.
-As the song reaches its climax, Williams is seen participating in three-way sex with two women (who are in fact porn stars).
-These shots are interspersed with graphic and unsettling images of snakes, rats and bugs, mostly crawling on beautiful women.
-In the final shots, the two women have become men in drag, perhaps a subtle reference to the media's infatuation with Williams' sexuality.
-The song also contains numerous explicit words.
+As the song reaches its climax, Williams is seen participating in three-way sex with two women.
+These shots are interspersed with graphic and unsettling images of snakes, rats and bugs, mostly crawling on women.
+In the final shots, the two women have been replaced by men in drag.